-The crankcase (Figure 3) is made up of two cast halves attached by a series of thru-studs, bolts and nuts.
+The crankcase (Figure 3) is made up of two casting halves attached by a series of thru-studs, bolts and nuts.

 The crankcase forms the bearings for the camshaft.
 The camshaft operates the tappets which control opening and closing of the intake and exhaust valves.
-For front propeller governor models the camshaft has an integral spur gear that drives the propeller governor output shaft.
+The camshaft has an integral spur gear that drives the propeller governor output shaft.